 Concentration of credit risks in accounts receivable is limited due to the large number of customers comprising the Company's customer base throughout North America and internationally.
 The Company maintains strict policies over credit extension that include credit evaluations, credit limits and collection monitoring procedures on a customer-by-customer basis.
 However, the Company generally does not require collateral before services are performed.
 The Company establishes an allowance for doubtful accounts each month based on specific review of particular balances and customers, the credit risk applicable to particular customers, historical collection trends, age of outstanding receivables, existing economic conditions and other information as deemed applicable.
 Past-due receivable balances are written-off when the Company's internal collection efforts have been deemed unsuccessful in collecting the outstanding balance due.
-As of December 31 2010 and 2009, no individual customer accounted for more than 10% of total revenues.
+As of December 31 2010 and 2009, no individual customer accounted for more than 10% of net accounts receivable.
+During each of the years ended December 31, 2010, 2009 and 2008, no individual customer accounted for more than 10% of total revenues.